Tarsiciosh/EssentialFeed/NOTES.md

 [set data source default row animation to fade]
 [add `UIView.makeContainer` helper]
-[extract table view configuration into a helper method] [use applySnapshotUsingReloadData on iOS 15+ to maintain the same data source behavior we have on iOS 14 and before.]
+[extract table view configuration into a helper method] update 1
+[use applySnapshotUsingReloadData on iOS 15+ to maintain the same data source behavior we have on iOS 14 and before.] update 2 3 (not implemented yet)
+[configure Error View with the new UIButton.Configuration APIs]
 ```